rahulshibu/laravel-model-encrypter/README.md

 1. Use the `LaravelModelEncrypter\Traits\DBEncryptor` trait in any Eloquent model that you wish to use encryption
 2. Define a `protected $encryptable` array containing a list of the encrypted attributes.
+3. Define the encryption key in .env file.
+Default encrption key will be empty.

 For example:

+Model
 ```php

     use LaravelModelEncrypter\Traits\DBEncryptor;